efuaaa/myCustomUIs/README.md

 # AnimateCircleCounter
-This code is demonstrates a way animating a circle using both a counter, and download progress
+This code is demonstrates a way animating a circle using both a counter, and download progressd

 # Demo
 <img src="demo2.png" alt="Demo Image" width="360"/>